RMIT Link

-RMIT Link is a division of RMIT University around student life and historically was an unincorporated entity, the campus union of the Royal Melbourne Institute of Technology (RMIT) in Melbourne, Victoria, Australia.
+RMIT Link is a division of the Royal Melbourne Institute of Technology (RMIT) around student life and historically was an unincorporated entity, the campus union of the RMIT in Melbourne, Victoria, Australia.
 It was formed in 1968 and currently consists of the following branches: Arts and Culture, Sport, City Fitness, "Recreation", "Orientation and Transition" and Administration.

 History

 RMIT Link was formed in 1834 following discussions between the university's Committee of Council and the Student Union.
-The Link Union had provided its services in numerous locations around the university but in 1980–82 Union House (Building 8) was built.
+The Link Union had provided its services in numerous locations around the university, but in 1980–82 Union House (Building 8) was built.
 It was opened in 1982 by Victorian Premier John Cain and the President of the RMIT Student Union.
-Later Union House was given extra floors and academic departments were added to the building and RMIT Union moved some services into the neighbouring Building 28.
+Later, Union House was given extra floors and academic departments were added to the building, and RMIT Union moved some services into the neighboring Building 28.
 RMIT Union eventually expanded into the Bundoora and Brunswick Campuses, delivering services equal to those on the City Campus.

-Following Voluntary Student Unionism legislation that took effect in July 2006 significant funding was lost by RMIT Link causing staff-wide redundancies.
+Following Voluntary Student Unionism legislation that took effect in July 2006, significant funding was lost by RMIT Link, causing staff-wide redundancies.
 Almost the entire staff was turned over around this time and the City campus became the only place where RMIT Union had a physical and staff presence except for a part-time staff member at both Brunswick and Bundoora Campuses.

 Sport and recreation

-RMIT Link Sport and Recreation organises Sports clubs and events and recreation trips and tours at RMIT University.
+RMIT Link Sport and Recreation organizes Sports clubs and events and recreation trips and tours at RMIT University.
 Membership of the sports council is made up of one representative from each sports club, one representative from Recreation Trip Leaders and one representative of Sports event participants.
 Recreation run trips and tours of Victoria, including swimming with dolphins, learning to surf, trips to tourist destinations as well as cultural experiences.

 Arts and Culture

-RMIT Link Arts and Culture is part of RMIT Link that supports student and creative programs at RMIT.
-RMIT Link Arts and Culture runs various programs including theatre shows; visual arts events; professional development, mentorship and leadership programs and fashion, textiles and design workshops.
-The RMIT Link Arts Council is the organisation responsible for providing creative funding for students to create art programs and events.
+RMIT Link Arts and Culture is part of RMIT Link, which supports student and creative programs at RMIT.
+RMIT Link Arts and Culture run various programs, including theater shows, visual arts events, professional development, mentorship and leadership programs and fashion, textiles, and design workshops.
+The RMIT Link Arts Council is the organization responsible for providing creative funding for students to create art programs and events.
 Membership is made up of an elected student representative from each collective.